AtomicStryker/atomicstrykers-minecraft-mods/README.md

 In the ideal case all that is required to upgrade to a newer MC version is changing the variables "mcversion", "version" and "mappings channel:" and also updating the "minecraft" dependency pointing to a relevant forge version.
 Forge builds can be found here: https://files.minecraftforge.net/net/minecraftforge/forge/

+For really ancient (earlier than 2017) downloadable versions of my mods, see https://github.com/kevinvanrijn/atomicstrykers-files